Haileybury Rendall School Program

 Finally, ‘You Do’ sees students given work at their ability level.
 All teachers in the junior years receive ongoing professional development in this approach.

 Haileybury Rendall School is committed to educating Aboriginal students from remote Australian communities.
 For over 20 years, Kormilda College’s vision was to ensure that Aboriginal students had access to a high-quality secondary education.
 Haileybury Rendall School will continue this tradition.

 At the forefront of ‘Closing the Gap’ for remote Indigenous secondary students, Haileybury Rendall’s ambitious target is to ensure that all its graduates leave the School with the skills they require to become active citizens.

 Haileybury Rendall School provides a safe and supportive learning environment.
 This includes a Pastoral Care Program tailored to each schooling stage.
-Each student is guided by teachers, psychologists and other expert staff.
+Each student is guided by teachers, counsellors and other expert staff.

 Haileybury Rendall School celebrates its strong sense of community, which is underpinned by our House system.
 There are four Houses at Haileybury Rendall School: Baru, Djarrak, Nganabaru and Pumarali.

 Students can join a range of activities that focus on human rights and equal opportunity.
 Haileybury Rendall students support many charities, volunteering their time and effort to fundraise and contribute in many ways.

 At Haileybury Rendall School, we recognise the physical and psychological benefits of physical education with a comprehensive and inclusive program that offers something for everyone.